reserve-protocol/protocol/docs/collateral.md

 Collateral plugins should be safe to reuse by many different Reserve Protocol instances.
 So:

-- Collateral plugins should neither require governance nor give specal permissions to any particular accounts.
+- Collateral plugins should neither require governance nor give special permissions to any particular accounts.
 - Collateral plugins should not pull information from an RToken instance that they expect to use them directly.
 (There is already an RToken Asset that uses price information from the protocol directly; but it must not be extended for use as Collateral in its own basket!)

 ### Token balances cannot be rebasing